 These agents are the face of each business.
 Apart from handling complaints, taking orders, providing information, and technical support, these customer service representatives should be:

-- Diverse language proficiencies (if targeting a wider market range)
+- Proficient in diverse languages (if targeting a wider market range)

-- Nice, friendly, and modulated tone of voice
+- Nice, friendly, and has a modulated tone of voice

 First World Countries Experiencing Job Diaspora